 Governor McAuliffe’s Introduced HB/SB 5003 – Same as HB/SB 30.

-Senate Adopted Amendments to SB 5003 - The Senate proposes restoring 25 percent of the adjustment for inflation from the base year for such non-personal support costs for schools as utilities, fuel, and health care insurance premiums.
+Senate Adopted Amendments to SB 5003 – The Senate proposes restoring 25 percent of the adjustment for inflation from the base year for such non-personal support costs in the SOQ as utilities, fuel, health care insurance premiums, and other factors.
 This action increases state funding by approximately $9.6 million in fiscal year 2015.

 Cost of Competing Adjustment (COCA) from the Support Position Portion of State SOQ Basic Aid Funding